-Next, you should consider having any and all leaky water fixtures, pipes and hot water tank repaired or replaced immediately.
-In fact, according to energy.gov savings, the simple process of heating our water is number two when it comes to energy expense.
+Next, you should consider having any and all leaky water fixtures, pipes, and hot water tanks repaired or replaced immediately.
+In fact, according to energy.gov savings, the simple process of heating our water is number two when it comes to energy expenses.
 They also warn that a faucet or pipe that leaks one drop/second means you’ve wasted up to 1,661 gallons of water at a cost of $35 per year.

 Another way to save money on water is to only use your Energy Star Certified dish and clothes washers only when full.
 You can also save money on outside water usage by getting yourself a rain barrel or two to collect water from your downspouts to water your garden.
 If you can’t afford a rain barrel simply use an old rubbish container.